nqmn/lr-hr_ddos_2024_dataset_for_sdn-based_networks/README.md

-# LR-HR DDoS 2024 Dataset for SDN-Based Networks Proceprocessing Steps
+# LR-HR DDoS 2024 Dataset for SDN-Based Networks
+## Proceprocessing Approaches

 This repository contains a Jupyter Notebook demonstrating preprocessing steps for the LR-HR DDoS 2024 Dataset for SDN-Based Networks.
 The notebook includes code for loading, cleaning, feature selection, and exporting the dataset, designed for research on DDoS detection in SDN environments.